Zweihander-Main/org-newtab/README.md

 To control what shows up when a task isn't clocked in, hit the menu button in the top left and change the `Match Query` under the `Behavior` tab.
 Instructions for creating match queries [can be found here](https://orgmode.org/manual/Matching-tags-and-properties.html).

-The background of the item that shows up is controlled by the `org-tag-faces` variable and which tags apply to the item.
+The background color of the item that shows up is controlled by the `org-tag-faces` variable and which tags apply to the item.
 For now, the assumption is that only one colored tag will be applied to each item.

 ### Development setup: